jreybert/vimagit/README.md

 * [x] Start to write the commit message in one key press, commit also in one key press.
 * [x] Visualize stashes.
 Apply, pop, drop are on going.
 * [x] Add file to .gitignore file.
+* [ ] Chase all corner cases.
+Please remember that vimagit is at an early development stage.
+If you try vimagit and nothing is working, please don't throw it, fill an issue on github :heart: !

 More to come:
+* Accelerate magit buffer refreshing.
 * Line and partial line staging.
 * Vizualize and checkout branches.
 * Go through history, cherry-pick changes.